swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 **Formal algorithm:** Suppose `repeat P` is a pack expansion type with pattern type `P`, that captures a list of type parameter packs `Ti`, and let `S[Ti]` be the replacement type pack for `Ti`.
 We require that each `S[Ti]` has the same length; call this length `N`.
 If the lengths do not match, the substitution is malformed.
 Let `S[Ti][j]` be the `j`th element of `S[Ti]`, where `0 ≤ j < N`.

-The `j`th element of the replacement type sequence is derived as follows:
+The `j`th element of the replacement type list is derived as follows:

 1. If each `S[Ti][j]` is a scalar type, the element type is obtained by substituting each `Ti` with `S[Ti][j]` in the pattern type `P`.
 2. If each `S[Ti][j]` is a pack expansion type, then `S[Ti][j]` = `repeat Pij` for some pattern type `Pij`.
 The element type is the pack expansion type `repeat Qij`, where `Qij` is obtained by substituting each `Ti` with `Pij` in the pattern type `P`.